VitalJeevanjot/steem-posts-tut/README.md

 You can download the tutorial files and simply double click `index.html` to view at the demo.

-You are free to use it anywhere.
+You are free to use it anywhere or modify it to work it for you.